cadojo/SPICEKernels.jl/README.md

 ## Usage

 Inspect and download an ephemeris kernel from within Julia!
 The major version will not change without package _usage_ changing.
-New, modified, or removed kernels will increment the _minor_ version of this package.
-Patch versions are for non-breaking package changes.
+New, modified, or removed kernels will increment the _patched_ version of this package.

 ```julia
 julia> using SPICE, SPICEKernels